topofocus/active-orient/README.md

 OrientDB provides a high-level REST-HTTP-API as well.
 This is most likely robust.

-This small wrapper is written to send date gathered by a Ruby-programm easily into an OrientDB-Database.
+This small wrapper is written to easily send data gathered by a Ruby-program into an OrientDB-Database, to query the Database in a rubish (aka activeRecord) manner and then to deal with ActiveModel-Objects.
-The responded data are stored in ActiveModel-Objects.

 To start, modify »config/connect.yml« then in a irb-session